Keallar/Keallar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Ruby and C++
+- 🔭 I’m currently working on my ideas for projects
-- 🌱 I’m currently learning Ruby on Rails and web-development
+- 🌱 I’m currently learning Ruby on Rails, web-development, C++ and many other frameworks and game engines
 - 💬 Ask me about myself
 - 📫 How to reach me: zlysanskiy@gmail.com
 - ⚡ Fun fact: We are all features in our world